 Practice Guide 10 – Official searches of the index map

-This edition of the guide replaces the August 2013 edition.
-Section 12 has been amended as a result of the Land Registration (Proper Office) Order 2013.
+This edition of the guide replaces the January 2014 edition.
+Section 2 has been amended to refer to MapSearch.

 Scope of this guide

 This guide gives details of the information held on the index map and advice on how to apply for an official search.
 It is aimed at conveyancers and members of the public and you should interpret references to ‘you’ accordingly.
 Land Registry staff will also refer to it.

 Not all the land in England and Wales is currently registered.
 When land is registered it is given a unique reference number, the title number.
 Any sale of registered land is based on the registered title, details of which are held in the register of that title.
 If the land is unregistered, any sale, gift or first mortgage of it will trigger first registration.

 Land Registry keeps a computerised map based on the Ordnance Survey map.
 This computerised map provides an index of the land in every registered title and pending application for first registration (r.10(a), Land Registration Rules 2003).

 Any person may apply, using form SIM, for an official search of the index map (r.145, Land Registration Rules 2003).
 The certificate of result will show whether or not the land searched is registered, the title numbers that affect and the type of registration that has been disclosed.
 Section 3 Types of registrations indexed on the index map lists the different types of registration that can be revealed on the result of an official search of the index map.